Technology. Safety. Performance.

 The specific standards that apply to mouthguards are:

-- BS EN 1186: 2002: This testing is required for any materials (plastics in particular) that come into contact with foodstuffs.
+- BS EN 1186: 2002: This analysis is required for any materials (plastics in particular) that come into contact with foodstuffs.
 To be tested, objects are immersed in an aqueous food simulant for four hours at 37˚C to determine global migration.
 Those results are measured against distilled water under the same conditions (same length of time and temperature).
-In order to pass, global migration must be less than 10mg/dm2 (milligrams per decimeter squared).
+In order to pass, global migration must be less than 10mg/dm2 (milligrams per decimetre squared).
+To put it another way, this test affirms that chemicals won’t transfer from the plastic into users’ bodies in toxic quantities.

 - BS EN 71-3: 2013: This testing is necessary for polymeric, laminates, and reinforced materials and textiles.
 It measures the amount of certain elements (aluminium, copper, lead, mercury, nickel, zinc, etc.) scraped off solid materials due to biting, licking, or sucking.